Christopher Langan: IQ testing

-Fringe proposals and beliefs
+Cognitive-Theoretic Model of the Universe

-Langan has proposed what he calls the Cognitive-Theoretic Model of the Universe (CTMU) which, he maintains, "explains the connection between mind and reality, therefore the presence of cognition and universe in the same phrase".
-He self-published an 85-page book on this theory in 2002 and revised it in 2020.
-He refers to it as "a true 'theory of everything', a cross between John Archibald Wheeler's 'Participatory Universe' and Stephen Hawking's 'Imaginary Time' theory of cosmology," additionally contending that with the CTMU he "can prove the existence of God, the soul and an afterlife, using mathematics."
+Langan has proposed a thesis he calls the Cognitive-Theoretic Model of the Universe (CTMU) which, he maintains, "explains the connection between mind and reality, therefore the presence of cognition and universe in the same phrase".
+He self-published an 85-page book on his ideas in 2002 and revised it in 2020.
+A version of this was published in 2002 in Progress in Complexity, Information, and Design, the online journal of the ISCID, an intelligent-design organisation.
+He refers to it as "a true 'theory of everything', a cross between John Archibald Wheeler's 'Participatory Universe' and Stephen Hawking's 'Imaginary Time' theory of cosmology", additionally contending that with the CTMU he "can prove the existence of God, the soul and an afterlife, using mathematics."

+Political views

 Langan has spoken about his personal and political views in a series of interviews, and has published his views on various matters in the book FAQs About Reality (2021).
 Asked what he would do if he were in charge, Langan stated his first priority would be to set up an "anti-dysgenics" project, and would prevent people from "breeding as incontinently as they like."
 He argues that this would be to practice "genetic hygiene to prevent genomic degradation and reverse evolution" owing to technological advances suspending the process of natural selection.

 Langan's support of conspiracy theories, including the 9/11 Truther movement, as well as his opposition to interracial relationships, have contributed to his gaining a following among members of the alt-right and others on the far right.
-Langan has claimed that the George W. Bush administration staged the 9/11 attacks in order to distract the public from learning about the CTMU, and journalists have described some of Langan's Internet posts as containing "thinly veiled" antisemitism, making antisemitic "dog whistles", and being "incredibly racist".
+Langan has claimed that the George W. Bush administration staged the 9/11 attacks in order to distract the public from learning about his Cognitive-Theoretic Model of the Universe (CTMU).
+Journalists have described some of Langan's Internet posts as containing "thinly veiled" antisemitism, making antisemitic "dog whistles", and being "incredibly racist".